Fair enough? How should New Zealanders be taxed?

 Popularity

 "Popularity" measures how popular is a set of comments for the participants.
-It is equal to the total amount of positive votes (thumbs, up or approvals) received by the comments in the selection.
+It is equal to the total amount of positive votes (a.k.a. thumbs-up, or approvals) received by the comments in the selection.

 Inclusion

 "Inclusion" measures the percentage of participants included in the selection.
-That is, the percentage of participants who expressed a positive opinion (thumb up, or approval) about at least one of the selected comments.
+That is, the percentage of participants who expressed a positive opinion (a.k.a. thumb-up, or approval) about at least one of the selected comments.

 For instance, an inclusion of 60% means that 60% of the participants feel positively about at least one comment of the selection.